lordspline/druid/integration-tests-ex/docs/dependencies.md

 of the class and apply needed changes.
 At present, only one class has this
 issue:

-* `DruidClusterAdminClient` - interfaces with Docker using hard-coded container names.
+* `RobuxClusterAdminClient` - interfaces with Docker using hard-coded container names.

-The old versions are in `org.apache.druid.testing.utils` in `integration-tests`, the new versions in `org.apache.druid.testing2.utils` in this project.
+The old versions are in `org.apache.robux.testing.utils` in `integration-tests`, the new versions in `org.apache.robux.testing2.utils` in this project.